New Clarence Town Bridge

 The current Brig O'Johnston Bridge is restricted to vehicles of up to 2.8 metres wide and can carry only one lane of traffic with a load restriction of 22.5 tonnes.
 On completion of the new Clarence Town Bridge, these load restrictions will be removed.
 The new structure will allow for the return of heavy and wider vehicle access to Clarence Town and the Dungog Shire Council area and will remove the current need for larger vehicles to detour up to 52 kilometres to bypass the existing bridge.
 The project is therefore expected to improve freight access and productivity, improve road safety and support local industries.

-What is the budget for the bridge project, and how is it being funded?
+What is the budget for the bridge project, and how is it being funded

 The project’s $20.581 million budget is funded by the Federal and NSW Governments.

-Will there be any opportunities for local businesses or contractors to be involved in the construction process?
+Will there be any opportunities for local businesses or contractors to be involved in the construction process

 Council will actively encourage the successful contractor to engage with local businesses.
 Once the tender has been awarded council recommends that local business approach the successful contractor to discuss possible opportunities.